 Take a Free Super Hero Tour

-On October 5, 2019, you can take a tour of Manhattan’s only remaining lighthouse.
-At the Little Red Lighthouse Festival, there will also be food vendors and live music.
-It takes place in Upper Manhattan in Fort Washington Park.
+During this event, you can take a tour of Manhattan’s only remaining lighthouse.
+At the Little Red Lighthouse Festival, there will also be art, food fishing clinics, live music, and children's book readings.

 Get even more ideas from our post on the best things to do with kids in New York City.